Children, Youth, and Families Project

-In 1994, in response to the growing number of homeless children living in shelters in Philadelphia, HAP created a project to serve the needs of children and families.
-The Children and Families Project conducts specialized legal clinics at the Citys largest family shelters.
-These clinics attempt to address some of the most urgent legal needs of homeless children, including access to federal disability funds and special education services.
+In 1994, HAP created a legal project to serve the needs of the growing number of children and families experiencing homelessness in Philadelphia.
+The Children, Youth, and Families Project resulted in specialized legal clinics at the City's largest family shelters.
+These clinics were designed to address some of the most urgent legal needs of homeless children, including access to education services and federal disability benefits.

-For more information or to volunteer for this project, please call 215-523-9595, or email HAP staff attorney Laura Kolb at firstname.lastname@example.org.
+For more information about this Project, please call 215-523-9595 or email HAP Staff Attorney Laura Kolb at firstname.lastname@example.org.